We all know that planet Earth is in peril

 As an industry, tourism is ideally positioned to make a difference.

-So, how can Africa play its part?
+So, how can Africa grow tourism?